 Avoid hoarding stock

-“It can be the same with electrical stores; customers will be keeping all sorts of different brands and products from various suppliers.
-And if you’re holding stock it is all classified as working capital, so you’re paying to hold it.
+“It can be the same with electrical stores; customers may be keeping all sorts of different brands and products from numerous suppliers.
+And if you’re holding unnecessary stock, you’re holding working capital, which means you’re actually paying to hold it.
 Even though you’re holding it on site, there’s no guarantee that when you want to use it that it’s going to work anyway; the products could have missing parts, be contaminated with dust/water and not stored correctly,” Tiwana adds.

-"It's vital that the sort of purchases businesses make for buildings MRO are kept under tight control"Del Tiwana, Industry Sector Manager, RS
+"It's vital that MRO purchases are kept under tight control"Del Tiwana, Industry Sector Manager, RS Components

 This is where a proactive MRO strategy can pay dividends.
 Developing a procurement or purchasing strategy around MRO can allow you to streamline your processes and reduce bureaucracy.
 And, importantly, it can reduce the level of stock – some of which may be very large given that the equipment being used will also often be massive – you need to keep physically on site.